SciCompMod/memilio/cpp/models/ode_secirvvs/README.md

 ## Examples

-The extended model is used in the paper_202107 simulation.
+The extended model is used in 2020_npis_sarscov2_wildtype_germany.cpp.

 Examples of the basic SECIR model can be found at:

-- examples/secir.cpp
+- examples/ode_secir.cpp
-- examples/secir_ageres.cpp
+- examples/ode_secir_ageres.cpp
-- examples/parameter_study_secir.cpp
+- examples/ode_secir_parameter_study.cpp